 ❑ For those with arthritic conditions, swimming is the ideal way to exercise.
 Exercise can ward off conditions such as arthritis, cardiovascular disease, diabetes, and osteoporosis, and because it releases endorphins into the body, exercise can also help overcome depression.
 Our brains need exercise as much as our bodies do.
 Bodily exercise increases the supply of oxygen to the brain.
 Studies have found that no matter how old you are─whether you are in your sixties, seventies, eighties, or even in your nineties—you can rebuild muscle.
 Science has found that brain cells do not die as we age if we keep our minds active.
 Hobbies, reading, and acquiring new skills exercise the brain and help prevent memory loss.

 ❑ If you don’t currently exercise, start walking and build up to thirty minutes a day.
 The goal is to eventually be getting one hour of moderate exercise a couple of times a week.
 Some elderly people have found that the dietary supplement creatine increases muscle mass when coupled with exercise.
 In one study, people taking 20 grams of creatine a day experienced increased strength, power, and lower-body motor function performance in just seven days.
 Others found that taking 20 grams of creatine improved long-term memory.
 Even small amounts—about 3 grams a day—helped build muscle.
+Aging Recommendations.

 ❑ Don’t smoke or overexpose yourself to harmful chemicals such as environmental pollutants.